midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 ## Open Language Design
 The open-source Compact repository will host language feature design documents.
-The Midnight Network has a process for proposing changes called the Midnight Improvement Proposal (MIP) process.
+The Midnight Network has a process for proposing changes called the Midnight Improvement Proposal (MIP) process (The Midnight Foundation, 2025).
 The Compact project will use this process or a suitable variation of it to conduct language feature design in the open, and to allow community-driven language feature design.